What You Will Learn

 Apple must be approached entirely differently from traditional devices.

-There are very few tools and techniques available when it comes to acquisition of Apple products, as compared to Windows.
+This course section will explore the fundamentals of acquiring data from Apple devices.
+Compared to Windows, there are very few tools and techniques available when it comes to acquisition of Apple products.
 The tools that exist can be quite expensive, and free tools are simply few and far between.
-In this section, we will explore the fundamentals of acquiring data from Apple devices.
-We will acquire memory and identify systems that are running CoreStorage technology and full disk encryption.
+In this course section, will acquire memory and identify systems that are running CoreStorage technology and full disk encryption.
 We will also visit the challenges posed by APFS.
-Many of the Apple systems are closed systems, in that you simply cannot remove the hard drive, as it is soldered directly to the motherboard.
+Many of the Apple systems are closed systems, in that you simply cannot remove the hard drive because it is soldered directly to the motherboard.
 The uniqueness of the data storage demands alternative methods of acquisition.

-In this course section, you'll learn how to access and forensically image iPads, MacBooks, and other HFS+ devices, working at the command line.
+In this course section, you'll learn how to access and forensically image iPads, MacBooks, and other HFS+ devices, working at the command line, as well as how to build a free acquisition boot disk to image even the latest macOS versions on current hardware.

 Apple MacOS Device Overview and Acquisition